Important

+5. Text Tab – The Text mode lets you enter HTML along with your post text.
+When entering content in the text tab, line breaks get converted to paragraphs automatically …

+6. Bold – Highlight words in your text and click this button to add bold formatting.

 8. Strikethrough – Add

 9. Unordered list – Select this option to turn your content into an unordered list, e.g.: